dmarcotte/idea-handlebars/readme.md

 * Configurable syntax highlighting for Handlebars code
 * Matched mustache pair highlighting
 * Full HTML highlighting, code-completion, inspections, formatting and commenting for the HTML content in your Handlebars templates
+* Since Handlebars is a super-set of [Mustache](http://mustache.github.com/) syntax, this plugin should greatly improve IDEA's editing experience for Mustache templates too

 ## Not yet implemented
 * Handlebars-specific syntax-error highlighting